AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following enhancements:

-* Performance improvements while navigating assets in the [!UICONTROL Collections].
+* Performance improvements while browsing through [!UICONTROL Collections].

 * When you perform a partial search using the OmniSearch field, the results are not accurate.